 Breakfast is an easy meal to add whole grain into one’s diet.
 Breakfast whole-grain cereals such as bran flakes, multi-grain pancakes, shredded wheat or oatmeal, whole wheat toast are good options.

 Have allergies?
 Do mushrooms gross you out?
 Want more garlic?
-Your kitchen, your ingredients.
+Here are a few tips to help you take control of your weekly meals:

 How Laureate Group Seniors Benefit from Scratch Cooking